Please note Edible Health's Digestive Enzyme Collagen was formerly called Gut Health.

 The human gut microbiome is an extremely complicated and intricate place.
 As the years go by, we are learning more and more about the importance of the microbiome and our gut health – not only for our stomachs, but also for overall wellness.

 We now know that a healthy gut is essential for a healthy body.
-Our guts help to digest our food and to turn its nutrients into things our bodies can use!
+Our gut helps to digest our food and to turn its nutrients into things our bodies can use!
 The bacteria in our gut microbiome can affect our brains, our heart, our kidneys and even our weight.
 In fact, in recent research, our immune systems, metabolisms, hormone balance, mood, brain function, and even our genetic expression have all been connected to the health of our gut.

 How do I know if I have an unhealthy gut?